 Is owner-building worth it?

-Often the homeowner and would-be pool builder will rely on a singular pool contractor to co-ordinate the works and recommend the other associated trades required.
+Often the homeowner and would-be pool builder will rely on a singular pool contractor to coordinate the works and recommend the associated trades required.
 Again this is a flawed method.
-If the nominated contractor can build pools or co-ordinate a project like a qualified pool builder.
-How come he doesn’t have his own pool building company?
-Often the answer comes back to the contractor not having the necessary skillset or resources required, including : a building licence, builders warranty insurance etc.
+If the nominated contractor can build in-ground pools or coordinate a project like a qualified pool builder, how come he doesn’t have his own pool building company?
+Often the answer comes back to the contractor not having the necessary skill set or resources required, including: a building licence, builders warranty insurance etc.

-The average pool builder charges a margin of approx. 25% of the value of the works as the gross profit on the job.
-Often this figure is reduced greatly by cost overruns etc.
+The average pool builder charges a margin of approximately 25% of the value of the works as the gross profit on the job.
+Often this figure is reduced greatly by cost overruns, etc.

-So how much can u save by owner building your pool?
-At best I think you can save 25% – but most likely you will save a small fraction of the cost; whilst almost certainly building a product compromised by a lack of experience and professional consideration – with absolutely no external warranties on completed works.
+So how much can you save by owner-building your pool?
+At best I think you can save 25% – but you will most likely only save a small fraction of the cost, whilst almost certainly building a product compromised by a lack of experience and professional consideration – with absolutely no external warranties on completed works.